Call Us Today! 1.877.869.1715|info@bloyal.com

 Integrated

-Customers shopping your program over mobile will be particularly sensitive to getting passed from site to site.
-Your loyalty program UI should come up directly in-flow of each transaction.
-Each transaction should pass from your site or application, directly into your database, quickly.
-Customers should resolve to a single record and benefits should be applied to all loyalty program channels, automatically.
+Customers shopping your program over mobile will be particularly sensitive to being passed from site to site.
+Your loyalty program UI should appear directly in each transaction.
+Each transaction should quickly pass from your site or application into your database.
+Customers should resolve to a single record, and benefits should be applied automatically to all loyalty program channels.

 Product Level Segmentation

-Don’t spam your customers with irrelevant offers on products that they don’t need and won’t engage with.
-This is where product level segmentation really comes into focus.
-Rion Haber, of the integrated marketing agency 1205 Marketing says, “By understanding which products your customers are buying you can more effectively target them with products that are useful to them.”
+Don’t spam your customers with irrelevant offers on products they don’t need and won’t engage with.
+This is where product-level segmentation really comes into focus.
+You can effectively recommend relevant products by analyzing your customers’ purchase patterns.

 Be Quick

-We live in an increasingly time-sensitive world and our tolerance for not getting the information we want, went we want it, is extremely low.
+We live in an increasingly time-sensitive world, and our tolerance for not getting the information we want when we want it is extremely low.
 One of the most important aspects of applying the micro-moments ethos to your loyalty campaigns is speed.
-In a recent survey, Google found that Customer’s would only wait about three seconds for a website to load.
+In a survey, Google found that customers would only wait about three seconds for a website to load.
 The same goes for interacting with your loyalty program.

 Instant Rewards

-For potential customers who do engage your funnel, instant rewards can be one of the most powerful tools in converting shoppers to buyers. bLoyal’s data shows that customer’s who receive instant rewards churn up to 60% less often and make an immediate purchase up to 50% more often.
+For potential customers who do engage in your funnel, instant rewards can be one of the most powerful tools in converting shoppers to buyers. bLoyal’s data shows that customers who receive instant rewards churn up to 60% less often and make an immediate purchase up to 50% more often.

 The Impact

-The shift to the online ecosystem isn’t new.
-Neither is our understanding of its importance.
-The move to mobile however, is a gamechanger, even within the eCommerce ecosystem, itself.
+The shift to the online ecosystem isn’t new, nor do we understand its importance.
+The move to mobile, however, is a game-changer, even within the eCommerce ecosystem itself.
 Furthermore, our ability to grasp exactly how the increase in mobile traffic impacts the customer’s path to purchase is just beginning to come into focus.

-Applying the marketing strategy that micro-moments are built on can help make sure that your loyalty program is ready for the new mobile shopping experience as it grows larger.
-For more information on any of the strategies in this post, please contact us at sales@bloyal.com and we’d be happy to help get you there.
+Applying the marketing strategy, micro-moments are built on can help ensure your loyalty program is ready for the new mobile shopping experience as it grows.
+For more information on the strategies mentioned in this post, please contact us at [email protected].
+We’d be happy to help you reach your business goals!

 Share This Story, Choose Your Platform!